top of page

 How long will I need to participate in therapy before I feel better?

 Therapy is an individualized process, but the more you commit to attending therapy appointments consistently, the better results you may see.
 Individuals often begin therapy on a weekly basis until they feel they have made enough progress to decrease sessions.
 Depending on your needs, therapy may be short-term to address a specific problem or more long-term to deal with difficult patterns or for personal growth.
-The process of recovering from an eating disorder requirements a consistent, long-term commitment and dedication to therapy to see long-lasting changes.

 What can I expect to happen in a therapy session?